 - Costumes may not reach or drag on the ground (e.g., full-length princess dresses).

 For Guests Ages 13 and Under

 - Costumes may be worn, as well as some masks, as long as the entire face isn’t covered and eyes are visible.

 For Guests Ages 14 and Older

-- Capes cannot not go below the waist.
+- Capes cannot go below the waist.

 - Themed T-shirts, blouses, sweatshirts and hats are permitted.